 After Surgery – Long Term

 A few weeks after surgery, when the initial bruising and swelling have decreased, you will start to be able to see the results of your surgery.
-At this point, you can start to envision the changes you will see in a year when the scars have faded and all of the swelling has resolved.
+At this point, you can start to envision the changes you will see in a year when the scars have faded and all of the swellings have resolved.
 Also, you will start to see how your clothes are fitting and draping differently and others may start to comment on how good you look.

 “I usually advise patients that they will see an initial decrease in bruising and swelling at 3-4 weeks, Dr. Bajaj says.
 “Additional improvements over the next 2-3 months as the lumpiness and irregularities start to resolve, and more subtle changes over the next year as the scars fade and the remainder of the swelling resolves.”